vnetcon/curvy/README.md

 ```
 In above example the t_myuserid will be replaced on each row with value of hidden_userid and executed after that.
 In short the t_ prefix will point to "main query" field value in subquery.

+### Updating multiple tables same time
+You can have multiple insert/update/delete statements in one file.
+In every file the SQL statement must end with ;.
+This apply to these too.
+Each of these statements will be executed within one transaction and will be rolled back on error.
+This way you can update 1-N tebles in one rest call.